searchisko/searchisko/configuration/README.md

 		ctl_app stop
 		rm -rf ~/app-root/data/search

+4. Delete data in the database

+		# Recently, OpenShift does not seem to allow to stop only the app, but it stops the database as well,
+		# we have to first start the app to make the database available.

+		ctl_app start or do git push to openshift repo

 		mysql dcp;
 		delete from Config; delete from Contributor; delete from Project; delete from Provider; delete from TaskStatusInfo;
 		exit;

-4. Start EAP and push all init data
+5. Push all init data

-		ctl_app start or do git push to openshift repo
 		# Wait till app is up - visit main page of DCP
 		cd ~/app-root/repo/configuration
 		./init_all_noriver.sh http://${OPENSHIFT_JBOSSEAP_IP}:8080

+5.5 Push other init data

+        # If you have any additional init data, push them.
+        # For example if you have list of contributors or passwords for rivers.
+        # (Such init data is typically not shared in public repo)

-5. Start Rivers
+6. Start Rivers

 		cd ~/app-root/repo/configuration/rivers/
 		./init_rivers.sh